Explosives Act 1875: Passage

 The bill had its second reading in the House of Commons on 16 March 1875 and was committed to a committee of the whole house, which met on 5 April 1875, 8 April 1875 and 12 April 1875.
-During debate, a proposed amendment John Philip Nolan to change "grand jury cess" to "poor rates" for Ireland was defeated.
+During debate, a proposed amendment by John Philip Nolan to change "grand jury cess" to "poor rates" for Ireland was defeated.

-The consideration of the Bill was adjourned after d debate on 19 April 1875, and the committee met again on 23 April 1875, with amendments.
+The consideration of the Bill was adjourned after the debate on 19 April 1875, and the committee met again on 23 April 1875, with amendments.
 The committee was discharged and the Bill was re-committed to a committee of the whole house on 27 April 1875 in respect of amended clause 110 of the Bill, which met and reported immediately on 27 April 1875, with amendments.
 The amended bill had its third reading in the House of Commons on 28 April 1875 and passed, without amendments.

 The bill had its first reading in the House of Lords on 29 April 1875.
 The bill had its second reading in the House of Lords on 3 May 1875, introduced by Frederick Lygon, 6th Earl Beauchamp, and was committed to a committee of the whole house, which met and reported on 7 May 1875, with amendments.
 The amended bill had its third reading in the House of Lords on 13 May 1875 and passed, with amendments.

 The amended bill was considered and agreed to by the House of Commons on 21 May 1875.

 The bill was granted royal assent on 14 June 1875.